mahhov/Hackathon/Readme.txt

 Quick 24hr hackathon project

 -this is a application where you RACE and FLY in 3d world.
--style is very bad, but with some cleaning and commenting, it can be made manageable.
 -no outside library were used other than java.awt, swing, io.
 -graphics made using java graphics2D (3d world -> 2d projection was done by me)